kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

         this is the raw `Breweries` dataset
     -   [`/data/Brewery_and_Beer_Clean.csv`](https://github.com/kevimwe/DoingDataScienceCaseStudy1/blob/master/data/Brewery_and_Beer_Clean.csv):
-        This is the `Beers` and `Breweries` datasets that have been cleaned and merged are is ready for analysis
+        This is the `Beers` and `Breweries` datasets that have been cleaned and merged ready for analysis

 ### Running this reproducible research in R